 On Tuesday, I wrote a post about the bullish outlook for gold.
 In that post, I talked about how gold investors are smiling to the banks.
-However, I concluded that post with facts that analysts are still divided about where gold is ultimately headed in 2016.
+However, I concluded that post with fact that analysts are still divided about where gold is ultimately headed in 2016.
 In fact, some analysts noted that gold has a 50:50 chance of going north or south because gold is yet to consolidate support around $1,250.

 Gold is back to winning ways today and the yellow metals seems to have regained the wings of its bullish flight after the outlook for gold weakened earlier in the week.
 The yellow metal is up 1% to touch $1,274.70, which is the highest trading price in the session as well as the highest trading price since February 2015.